Federal Criminal Offense of Obstruction of Justice by Means of Bribery – 18 U.S. Code § 1510

-Nevertheless, the act of bribing the witness is a violation of 18 U.S.C. § 1510 even though the defendant would stand no practical chance of benefiting from the successful obstruction sought by the bribe.
 Theft or alteration of record or process is defined under 18 U.S.C. § 1506.
 Ignoring a federal subpoena and contempt are defined under 18 U.S.C.
 401 and 402.
 18 U.S.C.
 1521 makes it a federal crime to retaliate against a judge or law enforcement officer.

 Penalties for 18 U.S.C. § 1510

 A violation of 18 U.S.C. § 1510 is a serious federal criminal offense with a maximum penalty of five years in federal prison, a fine, or both a fine and imprisonment.

 The actual sentence received by an individual defendant will depend on the sentencing court's application of the advisory United States Sentencing Guidelines and the equitable facts concerning the defendant's individual characteristics contained in Title 18 of the United States Code, Section 3553(a).